Giuseppe Garibaldi: Expedition against Rome

-Far from supporting this endeavor, the Italian government was quite disapproving.
+Far from supporting this endeavour, the Italian government was quite disapproving.
 General Enrico Cialdini dispatched a division of the regular army, under Colonel Emilio Pallavicini, against the volunteer bands.
 On 28 August, the two forces met in the rugged Aspromonte.
 One of the regulars fired a chance shot, and several volleys followed, killing a few of the volunteers.
 The fighting ended quickly, as Garibaldi forbade his men to return fire on fellow subjects of the Kingdom of Italy.
 Many of the volunteers were taken prisoner, including Garibaldi, who had been wounded by a shot in the foot.
 The episode was the origin of a famous Italian nursery rhyme: Garibaldi fu ferito ("Garibaldi was wounded").

-A government steamer took him to a prison at Varignano near La Spezia, where he was held in a sort of honorable imprisonment and underwent a tedious and painful operation to heal his wound.
+A government steamer took him to a prison at Varignano near La Spezia, where he was held in a sort of honourable imprisonment and underwent a tedious and painful operation to heal his wound.
 His venture had failed, but he was consoled by Europe's sympathy and continued interest.
 After he regained his health, the government released Garibaldi and let him return to Caprera.

 En route to London in 1864 he stopped briefly in Malta, where many admirers visited him in his hotel.
 Protests by opponents of his anticlericalism were suppressed by the authorities.
-In London his presence was received with enthusiasm by the population.
-He met the British Prime Minister Viscount Palmerston, as well as revolutionaries then living in exile in the city.
+In London, his presence was received with enthusiasm by the population.
+He met the British prime minister Viscount Palmerston, as well as revolutionaries then living in exile in the city.
 At that time, his ambitious international project included the liberation of a range of occupied nations, such as Croatia, Greece, and Hungary.
 He also visited Bedford and was given a tour of the Britannia Iron Works, where he planted a tree (which was cut down in 1944 due to decay).